Starry Group Holdings Inc. (STRY) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $1.70, which is $3.51 above the current price.
 STRY currently public float of 118.94M and currently shorts hold a 2.40% ratio of that float.
-Today, the average trading volume of STRY was 3.25M shares.
+Today, the average trading volume of STRY was 3.39M shares.

 STRY’s Market Performance